nachomacaso/hogwarts/README.md

+## Hogwarts

-## Take home assessment for VacayHome Connect
+This is a take home assessment for VacayHome Connect.

+I created a simple web application that creates, updates, and deletes students of Hogwarts and/or the courses they are enrolled in.

 ## Available Scripts